ray-project/ray/doc/source/rllib-offline.rst

 Mixing simulation and offline data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RLlib supports multiplexing inputs from multiple data sources, including simulation.
+RLlib supports multiplexing inputs from multiple input sources, including simulation.
 For example, in the following example we read 40% of our experiences from ``/tmp/cartpole-out``, 30% from ``hdfs:/archive/cartpole``, and the last 30% is produced via policy evaluation.
-Data sources are multiplexed using `np.random.choice <https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.random.choice.html>`__:
+Input sources are multiplexed using `np.random.choice <https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.random.choice.html>`__:

 .. code-block:: bash